Declaration in accordance with Section 289f of the German Commercial Code (Handelsgesetzbuch – HGB)

 Biotest defines Compliance as a series of internal corporate policies and procedures that are undertaken by a company and that promote the prevention, detection, and resolution of conduct or practices that are illegal or that do not conform to the company's ethical and business standards.

-The responsibilities, rights and duties of individual employees as well as the respective national compliance officer in the Biotest Group are governed by Biotest's Code of Ethics and Business Conduct (Code of Conduct) that is published at the Biotest website and in the national compliance manuals and are comprehensively set out on the Intranet and regularly updated.
-There is regular training for the management and the employees.
+The rights and duties of individual employees in the Biotest Group are governed by Biotest's Code of Ethics and Business Conduct (Code of Conduct) that is published on the Biotest website and in the national compliance manuals and are comprehensively set out on the Intranet and regularly updated.
+The most essential content and messages of the Code of Conduct have been summarised in a leaflet which was or will be distributed to all employees and relevant business partners in electronic and physical form.

 Biotest AG is a member of the “Verein Arzneimittel und Kooperation im Gesundheitswesen e.V.”
 (AKG = Pharmaceuticals and Cooperation in Healthcare Association) based in Berlin, Germany.
 This voluntary self-regulating organisation was established by German-based pharmaceutical companies to guard against potentially corruptive and anti-competitive practices and, if necessary, to impose punishments for such practices.